FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

 = Fourier Series

-To use the fact the complex exponentials are eigenfunction of LTI systems, one has to decompose the input signal in complex exponentials.
-First we will see that any periodic signals can be decomposed as a sum of complex exponential functions and how thanks to Fourier series, than we will expand to any aperiodic signals (using Fourier transform).
+To use the fact that complex exponentials are eigenfunctions of LTI systems, one has to decompose the input signal into complex exponentials.
+First, we will see that any periodic signal can be decomposed as a sum of complex exponentials via Fourier series; then we will extend to aperiodic signals (using the Fourier transform).

 == Harmonic Signals